UTexas

 1. Persons or organizations may publicly assemble on campus in any place where, at the time of the assembly, the persons assembling are permitted to be.

-3. University persons or organizations planning an event in the limited public forum areas with or without a guest speaker and an expected attendance of more than twenty-five participants, are required to provide advanced notice of no less than two weeks to the dean of students to help the University improve the safety and success of the expressive activity.
-Notice will be provided on a form prescribed by the dean of students.
+3. University persons or organizations planning an event in the limited public forum areas with or without a guest speaker and an expected attendance of more than twenty-five participants, are required to provide advanced notice of no less than two weeks to the Dean of Students to help the University improve the safety and success of the expressive activity.
+Notice will be provided on a form prescribed by the Dean of Students.

 4. The notice and consultation requirements of this Subchapter do not apply to academic or administrative units.

-5. The University persons and University organizations notice and consultation requirements of this Subchapter may be waived by the dean of students or his or her designee.
+5. The University persons and University organizations notice and consultation requirements of this Subchapter may be waived by the Dean of Students or his or her designee.

-6. Registered student, sponsored student, registered faculty, and staff organizations are afforded privileges not available to individual faculty, staff, and students.
+6. Registered student, sponsored student, registered faculty and staff organizations are afforded privileges not available to individual faculty, staff, and students.
 Individuals may not reserve indoor space on campus.

 Subchapter 13–1000.
 Guest Speakers